avaloki108/mythril2.0/README-MCP.md

 ### MCP client can't connect

 Verify that:
-1. The `mythril-mcp-server` command is in your PATH
+1. The `mythril2-mcp-server` command is in your PATH
 2. Your MCP client configuration uses the correct command
 3. Check stderr output for error messages